1987 Dome Sweet Dome

 There was one thing opponents didn’t mind when coming to the Metrodome: The Twins themselves, a young and ineffective group labeled the “Twinkees” for much of the 1980s to date.
 That changed in 1987 when the Twins suddenly grew up together, shed their pushover image and took advantage of the Metrodome—illicitly or otherwise—overcoming the woes of the road to capture the franchise’s first world championship in 63 years.

 The Twins’ early years at the Metrodome threatened to be among their last in Minnesota.
 The Griffith family, which had owned the franchise since its preteen days as the Washington Senators, had an escape clause in the Metrodome lease if the team failed to average 1.5 million fans a season over any three-year period.
 After losing 102 in 1982 and 92 more in 1983, the fledgling, no-name Twins needed to sell 2.4 million tickets in 1984 to keep the Griffiths locked in.
-Threatening to take the Twins to St. Petersburg, Florida—every owner’s favorite bargaining chip—the Griffiths were bought out midway through 1984 by Minneapolis banker Carl Pohlad, and the future of baseball in the Twin Cities was saved.
+Threatening to take the team to St. Petersburg, Florida—every owner’s favorite bargaining chip—the Griffiths were bought out midway through 1984 by Minneapolis banker Carl Pohlad, and the future of baseball in the Twin Cities was saved.

 Pohlad inherited a facility deemed the worst in baseball, but also took over a blossoming rosterThe Twins’ 1982 roster included 11 rookies, many of whom would star in 1987. born out of the misery of 1982.
 That roster included southpaw Frank Viola and sluggers in third baseman Gary Gaetti, outfielder Tom Brunansky and first baseman Kent Hrbek, who grew up in the shadows of old Metropolitan Stadium.